 Coastline Book Group

-Where: At a CASA’s home in Venice
+Where: CASA’s home in Santa Monica

 RSVP: contact Lisa Baskin (ba*****@*******al.net)